paullowejr/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+When an inner function has access to all of the outer functions variables and scope, even if the outer function is finished executing.

 2. Study the following code, then answer the questions below.

 ```js